CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/Lab-04.md

 In this lab, you’ll create a mirrored database in Microsoft Fabric and connect to your Snowflake instance on any cloud platform.
 You’ll start the mirroring process to replicate the Snowflake database into Fabric.
 Finally, you’ll monitor and view the status of the Fabric Snowflake mirroring process to ensure successful replication and synchronization.

-## Task-01: Create a mirrored database in Microsoft Fabric
+## Task 01: Create a mirrored database in Microsoft Fabric

 In this section, we'll provide a brief overview of how to create a new mirrored database to use with your mirrored Snowflake data source.